 5. Serve with praline or any sauce of choice.

-I had Raks and Jeyashri over on Saturday for a potluck lunch and served them the pudding in the mould itself.
-If you try to unmould the pudding before giving it time to sit, it will look all haphazard like this but its still delicious!
+Do note, if you try to un mould the pudding before giving it time to sit, it will look all haphazard like this but its still delicious!

 Use this recipe as the base and customize as you like.
 You can layer it up with praline, jam, chocolate sauce, etc. You can also half the final mixture, add cocoa powder to one half and set it in alternating layers too.
-Thanks to akka for the tip :)
+Thanks to my sister for the tip 🙂